JasoSalgado/python-problems/readme.md

 These problems can help you to increase your logic in Python.

-I will be solving more problems in a future.
+I will be solving more problems in a future...